 Data are collected for inputs and outputs at each stage within the scope of the LCA.
 Inputs might be energy, land and water use; outputs are the products and waste leaving the system at each stage.

 Emissions are estimated for each of these, for example CO₂ emissions for the energy use to produce the chosen functional unit.
 The data used for this purpose may be source data specific to the focus of the LCA, such as the measured energy used in a factory process.
-Alternatively the data may be more generic and drawn from existing databases which contain average impacts arising certain types of common process.
+Alternatively the data may be more generic and drawn from existing databases, which contain the average impacts arising certain types of common process.
 Clearly, the more specific the data the more accurate the results.
 Whatever the source of the data, the data need to be scaled to give the amount per functional unit that is the focus of the LCA.

 Production systems often: